Riot!

 Riot! is the second studio album by the American rock band Paramore.
 It was released in the United States on June 12, 2007, through Fueled by Ramen as a follow-up to the band's debut album, All We Know Is Falling (2005).
 The album was produced by David Bendeth and written primarily by band members Hayley Williams and Josh Farro, with Bendeth.
 The album explores a "diverse range of styles", while not straying far from the "signature sound" of their debut album, with several critics comparing it to the music of Kelly Clarkson and Avril Lavigne.

 Riot! received generally positive reviews from music critics, who praised its sound and catchiness, and noted its "crossover potential".
 The album was successful in the United States, reaching number fifteen on the Billboard 200 and being certified triple-platinum on April 20, 2021, by the Recording Industry Association of America (RIAA).
-It was also certified double-platinum in New Zealand, platinum in both the United Kingdom by the British Phonographic Industry (BPI) and Australia by the Australian Recording Industry Association (ARIA), and gold in Canada by Music Canada.
+It was also certified double-platinum in New Zealand by Recorded Music NZ and the United Kingdom by the British Phonographic Industry (BPI), platinum in Australia by the Australian Recording Industry Association (ARIA), and gold in Canada by Music Canada.
 Its lead single, "Misery Business", reached top-thirty and forty positions in the US and is considered the band's breakthrough hit, credited with introducing the band to a mainstream audience.
 Its third and fourth singles, "Crushcrushcrush", and "That's What You Get", were also successful, with both achieving a platinum certification by the RIAA.